 How to pick your sales channels

-Once you’ve set up your Avasam account, got your suppliers and products sorted, now it’s time to decide where you’re going to sell.
+Once you’ve set up your Avasam account, got your suppliers and chosen the products that you’re going to sell, now it’s time to decide where you’re going to sell.
 In some cases, this decision will be easy, but it might not be, so it might take a bit of time and effort to make a decision.
-If you’re new to eCommerce and DropShipping, you might think Amazon and eBay are the way forward, but they might not be the right move for your business right now – which is why your research, and understanding of marketplaces and other sales channels are so important.
+If you’re new to eCommerce and DropShipping, you might think Amazon and eBay are the way forward, and they might be – but they are incredibly busy marketplaces, and they might not be the right move for your business right now.
+That’s why your target customer research, and understanding of marketplaces and other sales channels are so important.

 In this post, we’re going to talk about what to think about when you’re choosing your sales channels, then we’ll talk a bit about some of the major marketplaces and what is good and bad about them.
-We’ll look at why you might want to DropShip on local marketplaces, and on your own website, so you can decide whether they should be part of your strategy now, or in the future.
+We’ll look at why you might want to DropShip on local marketplaces, and on your own website, so you can decide whether they should be part of a mixed eCommerce strategy now, and how it might change in the future.

 What to consider when picking sales channels